-&lt;sup>c PFAS = Perfluorohexane sulfonic acid (PFHxS), perfluorooctane sulfate (PFOS), and perfluorooctanoic acid (PFOA).
-No additional PFAS sampling will be performed after MY 2021 unless a NMWQCC regulatory standard has been exceeded.
+^c PFAS = Perfluorohexane sulfonic acid (PFHxS), perfluorooctane sulfate (PFOS), and perfluorooctanoic acid (PFOA).
+Per agreement in MY 2021 IFGMP, no additional PFAS sampling will be performed at locations where a NMWQCC regulatory standard was not exceeded and two rounds of sampling were completed.

-&lt;sup>e HEXMOD = Analytical suite for analysis of samples for high explosives and RDX-( hexahydro-1,3,5-trinitro-1,3,5-triazine) degradation products by SW-846:8330 series.
+^e HEXMOD = Analytical suite for high explosives and Royal Demolition Explosive (RDX) degradation products: SW-846:8330 series.

-f Blue shading indicates a long-term monitoring locations per Appendix A of the Remedy Completion Report for Corrective Measures Implementation at Consolidated Unit 16-021 (c)-99.
+f Blue shading indicates a long-term monitoring location per Appendix A of the Remedy Completion Report for Corrective Measures Implementation at Consolidated Unit 16-021 (c)-99.

-&lt;sup>g 2022 = Samples scheduled to be collected during implementation of MY 2022 IFGMP.
+^g (2022) = Samples scheduled to be collected during implementation of MY 2022 IFGMP.

-&lt;sup>h 2025 = Samples scheduled to be collected during implementation of MY 2025 IFGMP.
+^h (2025) = Samples scheduled to be collected during implementation of MY 2025 IFGMP.